-'Record of Concern' forms are available from the school office.
+'Record of Concern' forms are available from reception.
 Complete this form and pass it to Miss Allanson or Mrs Tracey.

 If the form is not available ensure that the full details are recorded including date, time, child's name, your name and a factual account of what was said or observed.